 The Lord will fight for you, and you have only to be silent.” –Exodus 14:14

 I know, this is not an easy task.
-I have to bite my tongue many times and don’t always succeed.
+Yes, I’ve had to bite my tongue many times and don’t always succeed.
 But the more we surrender to Christ, the more we keep our hearts free of pride and the less we care about what people think, the easier it becomes.

 When we stay humble we are able to learn and repent when there are accusations or injustices.
-Pride tells us they’re wrong.
-Humility tells us how can I grow from this.
+Pride tells us they’re wrong and fight back.
+Humility tells us let go and how can I grow from this?

 “Lord, please forgive me for pride.
 Show me you as my defender.
 Fight my battles and give me peace.
 If there is any part of me that’s at fault, show me that I may repent and have a clean heart.
 Amen.”